wighawag/Yoga/README.md

-Yoga aims to be a tool like maven with at first the functionality of dependency management and project setup.
+Yoga aims to be a tool like maven for Haxe with at first the functionality of dependency management and project setup.